Quiet (Metal Gear): Conception and design

 Quiet was modeled after, motion captured and voiced by Dutch model Stefanie Joosten.
 She received a phone call from her agency to audition as a motion capture actress for an unspecified video game.
 However, being a big fan of video games, she recognized game director Hideo Kojima at the audition and suspected it was for a new Metal Gear game.
 After getting the role and beginning the motion capture and 3D scanning process, Joosten was shown artwork of the character, which she said looked almost exactly the same as the finished product, but was not told specifically what character she would be playing.
-The process took two years and, having never held a gun before, she received professional combat training in order to handle several weapons.
-Although the character does not speak during most of the game, Kojima was so satisfied with Joosten's work that he asked her to "voice" the character by expressing range of emotions through only groans and hums.
+The process took two years, and having never held a gun before, she received professional combat-training in order to handle several weapons.
+Although the character does not speak during most of the game, Kojima was so satisfied with Joosten's work that he asked her to "voice" the character by expressing a range of emotions through only groans and hums.
 "Quiet's Theme", a humming vocal piece composed by Akihiro Honda and written by Ludvig Forrsell, was sung by Joosten for the game's original soundtrack; she also performed it on stage at The Game Awards 2015.

 When asked about Quiet, Kojima replied: "In the game, Quiet is the main heroine.
 Whether she is friend or foe has yet to be revealed so I had to be careful when casting her role.
 MGS normally has old timers and old guys (laughs).
 Stefanie is very skilled in action but since she never held that type of gun, we asked her to do some training at home."
 Speaking about Quiet's design just days after her full reveal in September 2013, Kojima tweeted that he asked lead designer Yoji Shinkawa for a "more erotic" character; in fact, his original idea of her was her being naked.
 In response to the reaction to this statement, he clarified: "Maybe the phrase 'erotic' wasn't really [the correct word for] what I was trying to say.
 What I'm really trying to do is create unique characters.
 One of those is, of course, Quiet.
 She's a really unique character, I wanted to add that sexiness to her.
 It wasn't really supposed to be erotic, but sexy."
 He also said, "You're going to notice [when you play,] but there's limited dialogue with [characters], and for that reason we really want to show the characteristic from each character.
 Sexy could be for guys, weapons, vehicles, it's really that characteristic."
 Shinkawa added, "From my perspective, it's not just the characters, but often I look at a weapon or a vehicle and think 'That's really sexy.'
 It's not just the characters, but the mechs and weapons [as well]."